 Enables personalised user support and communication

-We are based within the UK, however some of the third parties and agents that we work with may be based outside of the European Economic Area (EEA) so their processing of your personal information may involve a transfer of data outside of the EEA.
+We are based within the UK, however some of the third parties and agents that we work with may be based outside of the European Economic Area (EEA), so their processing of your personal information may involve a transfer of data outside of the EEA.

-All information you provide to us is stored on our secure servers or those of our third party data storage providers.
+All information that you provide us with is stored on our secure servers, or those of our third parties’ data storage providers.

-We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or legal requirements
+We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, accounting or administrative requirements.

-To determine the appropriate retention period for the personal information we hold, we consider the amount, nature and sensitivity of the personal information, the risk of harm from unauthorised use or disclosure of your personal information, the reasons why we handle your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.
+To determine the appropriate retention period for the personal information we hold, we consider the amount, nature and sensitivity of the personal information, the risk of harm from unauthorised use or disclosure of your personal information, the reasons why we handle your personal information, the applicable legal requirements and whether we can achieve those purposes through other means.

-In some circumstances, we may anonymise your personal data so that it can no longer be associated with you for research or statistical analysis, such as looking at email open rates, or to improve our website and develop new products.
+In some circumstances, we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical analysis, such as looking at email open rates, or to improve our website and develop new products.
 In these cases, we may use this information indefinitely without further notice to you.

 You have various rights under the data protection laws, which you can exercise by contacting us.
-The easiest way to do this is by email at email@example.com.
+The easiest way to do this is by email to firstname.lastname@example.org.

 Right of access

-You also have the right to access your personal information which we are handling, and you are entitled to receive confirmation and details about whether your personal information is being processed by us.
+You have the right to access your personal information which we are handling, and you are entitled to receive confirmation and details about whether your personal information is being processed by us.